 In the past half-century, few theologians have shaped the landscape of American belief and practice as much as Stanley Hauerwas.
 His work in social ethics, political theology, and ecclesiology has had a tremendous influence on the church and society.
 But have we understood Hauerwas's theology, his influences, and his place among the theologians correctly?

 Hauerwas is often associated—and rightly so—with the postliberal theological movement and its emphasis on a narrative interpretation of Scripture.
 Yet he also claims to stand within the theological tradition of Karl Barth, who strongly affirmed the priority of Jesus Christ in all matters and famously rejected Protestant liberalism.
-These are two rivers that seem flow in different directions.
+These are two rivers that seem to flow in different directions.

 "David Hunsicker ends his delightfully lucid account of Hauerwas's theology with the assurance that his will not be the last word.
 But his book has definitively raised the standard for all future treatments of the main sources and impulses of Hauerwas's theological ethic."